Leon Draisaitl Game Preview: Oilers vs. Kraken

-Leon Draisaitl will be among those in action Saturday when his Edmonton Oilers face the Seattle Kraken at Climate Pledge Arena.
+The Edmonton Oilers, with Leon Draisaitl, will be in action Wednesday at 8:30 PM ET, and they'll be up against the Seattle Kraken.
 There are prop bets for Draisaitl available, and here are some stats to help you with your wagers.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.